New Algonquin restaurant aims to feed night shift with homestyle meals

 The Chick and the Pig, at at 1000 N. Main St., recently expanded its weekend hours to be open until 3 a.m.
 The restaurant, offering only takeout, delivery and catering options, specializes in fried chicken and barbecue.
 Geigel also owns Bold American Fare and Whiskey and Wine in Algonquin, less than a mile away on Main Street.

-Geigel describes the menu as sustainable and filling compared to fast food, which is often the only option for people on the go who work overnight.
+Geigel describes the menu as sustainable and filling compared with fast food, which often is the only option for people on the go who work overnight.
 The family-style menu features a different meal each day such as spaghetti, ribs and chicken wings.

 “It’s designed to be sustainable food for people,” he said.
 “You’re going to eat it and your body is going to like you.”